-The Act on Prevention of Transfer of Criminal Proceeds requires Funds Transfer Service Providers to conduct verification at the time of transactions, and prepare and preserve verification records and transaction records when they conduct foreign exchange transactions etc. that involve the payment and receipt of cash exceeding 100,000 yen.
+The Act on Prevention of Transfer of Criminal Proceeds requires Fund Transfer Services Providers to conduct verification at the time of transactions, and prepare and preserve verification records and transaction records when they conduct foreign exchange transactions etc. that involve the payment and receipt of cash exceeding 100,000 yen.
 The Act also requires them to file STRs when the property received in the transactions is suspected to be criminal proceeds or when customers are suspected to be involved in concealment of criminal proceeds and the like.
-They must do this by taking into account the contents of this NRA-FUR and comparing such transactions with ordinary transactions and the like, in addition to recording the results of verification at the time of transactions and the actual manner of the transactions as well as other relevant circumstances.
+They must do this by taking into account the contents of this NRA-FUR, in addition to the results of verification at the time of transactions and the modes of the transactions as well as other relevant circumstances, and comparing with the modes of ordinary transactions and the like.

-Moreover, in addition to the supervisory measures based on the Act, the Payment Services Act provides that the competent administrative authorities can require submission of reports from, conduct on-site inspection of and issue business improvement orders etc. to funds transfer service providers if necessary.
+Moreover, in addition to the supervisory measures based on the Act, the Payment Services Act provides that the competent authorities can require submission of reports from, conduct on-site inspection of and issue business improvement orders etc. to funds transfer service providers if necessary.
 The Payment Services Act also provides grounds for refusing or rescinding the registration of a funds transfer service provider, including a corporation that has not established a system that is necessary for the proper and secure provision/conducting of funds transfer services.
 Furthermore, the Guidelines for Administrative Processes by the Financial Services Agency set out points to consider when establishing internal control systems for conducting verification at the time of transactions under the Act on Prevention of Transfer of Criminal Proceeds.
 When business operators apply to register as a funds transfer service operator, these points are also included in the examination items related to establishing a system that is necessary for the proper and secure provision/conducting of funds transfer services.
-It is through these measures that the competent administrative authorities provide AML/CFT guidance and supervision.
+It is through these measures that the competent authorities provide AML/CFT guidance and supervision.